 The Office of Financial Aid requires financial aid recipients to enroll in a minimum of five credit hours per long semester to receive financial aid.
 International students must enroll in a minimum of nine credit hours per long semester to meet student visa requirements, but exceptions may be made for graduate students in their last semester before graduation.
 The University requires that students who gain employment as Teaching Assistants (TAs) or Graduate Research Assistants (GRAs) be registered for nine credit hours in each long semester.
-UT and LBJ School fellowships require students to register for a minimum of nine hours in long semesters (fall and spring) and a minimum of three hours when required to register for the summer semester.
+UT and LBJ School fellowships require students to be enrolled in a minimum of nine hours in long semesters (fall and spring) and a minimum of three hours in the summer semester.